 BOB: Very true, I never watched it.
 In fact, I just got the boxed set, Shout Factory just sent me the box set because I did an extra for the rerelease of the complete animated series.
 So, I just got the box set like a couple days ago; I haven’t looked at it yet.
 But that’s as close as I’ve gotten to watching it, which is I have the box set sitting on the table here.
 So I don’t know how much help I’ll be!
 I did work on the movie adaptation in the sense that I was the editor back in the 80’s at Marvel of the comic book adaptation of the movie, and then when IDW wanted to rerelease it again, redo it again a couple years ago, they asked me to be the writer.
 So, that’s how much I know of the movie, but beyond that, I’m pretty blank on what went on in the animated series.
 So, I’m cautioning you.

-CARCASS: I'm aware of that.
+CARCASS: I’m aware of that.
 Firstly, I want to thank you for granting us the luxury of interview.
-Again, it came about by our initially asking you to give some insight into the background of the original 80's cartoon and animated movie and characters for use in a fan-oriented graphic novel by the popular GrungeWerX.
-That project is called 'Advent of the Sha'ar,' but although you claimed you weren't very much involved in the creation of the animated series itself, we kind of think that your knowledge could still offer some insight into the characters and the ideas of Transformers…
+Again, it came about by our initially asking you to give some insight into the background of the original 80’s cartoon and animated movie and characters ((REMOVED)) but although you claimed you weren’t very much involved in the creation of the animated series itself, we kind of think that your knowledge could still offer some insight into the characters and the ideas of Transformers…

 CARCASS: And to be perfectly honest, since the Marvel comics series is my favourite version of the Transformers, the rare chance to ask you a few questions was simply too good to pass up, for me at least.